qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 These are exploratory synthetic simulations.
 The fixed- and variable-duration DM results use ten seeds each; only the fixed-duration condition passes all criteria.
-The selected full-mixture method and the progress-policy screen failed.
-The memory store has two global slots, but the decision procedure permits only one trace per event, so unreserved-capacity training remains gated.
-Because the exact-state model did not pass the stable full-mixture gate, the recurrent extension was formally deferred.
-The result demonstrates basic computational feasibility, not a confirmed full-task effect or a human mechanism.
+The original selected full-mixture follow-up and the progress-policy screen failed.
+The batch-32 screen passed only three development seeds and still showed nonmonotonic trajectories.
+The memory store has two global slots, but the decision procedure permits only one trace per event, so unreserved-capacity training remains gated pending the ten-seed replication.
+The recurrent extension remains deferred.
+The result demonstrates basic computational feasibility and a candidate full-task optimizer, not a confirmed full-task effect or a human mechanism.
 Complete methods, learning curves, limitations, compute requirements, and next experiments are in [`experiment_report.html`](experiment_report.html).